 The candidate will prepare an oversized, single PowerPoint slide of sufficient dimensions that it could be actually printed later for presentation at a professional conference or for display at the candidate’s institution.
 A slide template will be provided for the candidate to use.
 At least 5 references and the Bible must be used, and current APA format must be used, where applicable.
 (MLO: A, B, C)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules/weeks.
 Each quiz will be open-book/open-notes; contain 15 true/false, multiple-choice, and multiple-answer questions; and have a 1-hour time limit.
 (MLO: C, E)